Guadalajara, Jalisco, Mexico

 Overview - Guadalajara

-Guadalajara's rapid transit network consists of a rapid transit service, a light metro service, a light rail service, and a bus rapid transit service.
+Guadalajara's rapid transit network consists of a metro service, a high floor LRV light metro service, a light rail service, and two bus rapid transit services.

 Tren Ligero

-Opened 1989, the Tren Ligero de Guadalajara consists of a rapid transit service, a light metro service and a light rail service that serve the city of Guadalajara, Jalisco and the surrounding suburbs.
+Opened 1989, the Tren Ligero de Guadalajara consists of a rapid transit service, a high floor LRV light metro service and a light rail service that serve the city of Guadalajara, Jalisco and the surrounding suburbs.

 Line 1 (Línea 1)